nathan-fiscaletti/parameterparser/ReadMe.md

 // Parse the parameters using the ParameterParser.
 $results = $parameterParser->parse();

+// Retrieve the name from the results
 $name = $results['name'];

-// Do something with the name.
+// Output the name
+echo 'Your name is ' . $name .
+PHP_EOL;
 ```

 ```